New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 While Dr. Toombs held other positions, she likes to say she was “raised, career-wise, at NIFA.”
 She started her career at CSREES, the USDA agency that became NIFA, spent a great deal of her career there, and is now one of the agency’s top civil servants.

-Every single application for NIFA’s 70+ ag programs and 2,500+ grants comes across Dr. Toombs’ desk for approval.
-She also liaises with the various legislative authorities of each program up to the Ag Secretary’s office on matters like legislative requirements, budget, Research, Education, Economics, and Mission Area.
+Every single request for application for NIFA’s 70+ ag programs and 2,500+ grants comes across Dr. Toombs’ desk for approval.
+She also liaises with the various legislative authorities of each program up to the Ag Secretary’s office on matters like legislative requirements, budget, research, education, and extension activities.
 On top of that, she manages the personnel in her agency and routinely travels around the world to meet with various stakeholders.
 Her work requires tremendous attention to detail, and keeps her extremely busy—some days, she says, it requires conscious effort to take a break for lunch.

 Some of her personal goals at NIFA include: